I Can't Stop Fantasising About My Therapist

 For Kate, talking about her erotic transference with her therapist has been transformational.

 "It feels like it's opened up a part of my experience that was largely unexplored," she says.
 "I feel freer in the relationship with him now and like I can bring more of myself.
-A big thing that had been kept in the shadows has now been put into the open in a way that feels very needed.
-It’s ongoing and there’s a lot more to be revealed from it, but I’m happy to feel that I can face it."
+A big thing that has been kept in the shadows has now been put into the open in a way that feels very needed.
+It’s ongoing and there’s a lot more to be revealed from it, but I’m really glad to feel that I can face it."

 *Name changed to preserve anonymity